-Use of a mobile connection to the Internet for business purposes A mobile connection to the Internet means the usage of portable devices connectelephone networks for business purposes.
-Enterprises provide portable device limit, the subscription and the use costs. ~ C5.
-Does your enterprise use a mobile broadband (5) connection to the Yes No Internet via a portable device using mobile telephone networks (3G or $4G^{(6)}$)? e.g. via portable computers or other portable devices such as Smartphones C6.
-C6.
+Use of a mobile connection to the Internet for business purposes A mobile connection to the Internet means the usage of portable devices connected telephone networks for business purposes.
+Enterprises provide portable device limit, the subscription and the use costs. cting to the Internets and pay for all net through mobile or at least up to a C5.
+Does your enterprise use a mobile broadband (23) connection to the Internet via a portable device using mobile telephone networks (3G or $4G^{(1)}$ )? e.g. via portable computers or other portable devices such as Smartphones Yes No C6.
 Does your enterprise use a mobile broadband connection to the Internet via the following portable devices using mobile telephone networks (3G or 4G)?
-Yes No a) via portable computer (e.g. notebook, netbook, laptop, tablet, etc.) b) via other portable devices (e.g. Smartphones) С7. a) How many persons employed use a portable device provided by the enterprise, that allows Internet connection via mobile telephone networks, for business purposes? (e.g. portable computers, tablets or other portable devices like Smartphones) or b) Indicate an estimate of the percentage of the total number of persons employed who use a portable device provided by the enterprise, that allows Internet connection via mobile telephone networks, for business purposes? % enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website C8. enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Yes No C8. enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Yes C8. enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Yes C8. enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-Yes No C8. enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-Yes No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Yes No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following?
-No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following? a) Description of goods or services, price lists No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following? a) Description of goods or services, price lists b) Online ordering or reservation or booking (e.g. shopping cart) No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following? a) Description of goods or services, price lists b) Online ordering or reservation or booking (e.g. shopping cart) c) Possibility for visitors to customise or design online goods or services No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following? a) Description of goods or services, price lists b) Online ordering or reservation or booking (e.g. shopping cart) c) Possibility for visitors to customise or design online goods or services d) Tracking or status of orders placed No enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
-Use of a Website Does your enterprise have a Website (7) ?
-If yes, give the address of your website: Does the Website of your enterprise have any of the following? a) Description of goods or services, price lists b) Online ordering or reservation or booking (e.g. shopping cart) c) Possibility for visitors to customise or design online goods or services d) Tracking or status of orders placed e) Personalised content in the website for regular/recurrent visitors No
+Yes No a) via portable computer (e.g. notebook, netbook, laptop, tablet, etc.) b) via other portable devices (e.g. Smartphones) С7. a) How many persons employed use a portable device provided by the enterprise, that allows Internet connection via mobile telephone networks, for business purposes? (e.g. portable computers, tablets or other portable devices like Smartphones) b) Indicate an estimate of the percentage of the total number of persons employed who use a portable device provided by the enterprise, that allows Internet connection via mobile telephone networks, for business purposes?
+If C % 27=0 C8 Does your enterprise provide the persons employed with portable $\rightarrow$ G( o to C9 devices that allow mobile connection to the internet for business use to: Yes No a) access the enterprise's e-mail system? b) access and modify enterprise's documents? c) use dedicated business software applications? (e.g. for orders or sales management, ERP (Enterprise Resource Planning) related applications etc.) Use of a Website С9.
+Does your enterprise have a Website (34) ?
+Yes No If yes, give the address of your website: $\rightarrow$ Go to C11 C10.
+Does the Website of your enterprise have any of the following?
+Voc No a) Description of goods or services price lists 105 NU b) Online ordering or reservation or booking (e.g. shopping cart) c) Possibility for visitors to customise or design online goods or services d) Tracking or status of orders placed e) Personalised content in the website for regular/recurrent visitors f) Links or references to the enterprise's social media (29) profiles h) Advertisement of open job positions or online job application